walnutown/CodingInTheDeep/KnowledgeBase/root.md

 * Private Constructor
   * use cases: Singleton pattern, enum

+* Stack & Heap
+  * Stack stores local variables.
+Deep recursion may cause StackOverFlow exception
+  * Heap stores global variables.
+May cause OutOfMemory exception
+  * In jave, size of stack is smaller than size of heap, although both can be adjusted.
+Thus, it's a good habit to put large space object on heap
+  * Variables stored in stacks are only visible to the owner Thread, while objects created in heap are visible to all thread.

 * Synchronized
   * two basic synchronization idioms: synchronized methods and synchronized statements
   * synchronized methods